Alabama Court Records

 What Happens When a Court Case Goes to Trial in Alabama?

 The court selects a jury after a probable cause has been found for a criminal case to move forward to trial.
-The jurors are examined by the court and the two attorneys on either side of the proceeding to determine if any juror is unfit to provide impartial judgment.
-The trial commences with the witnesses’ swearing-in and the charges against the defendant being read along with the defendant’s plea.
+The court and the two attorneys on either side of the proceeding examine the jurors to determine if any juror is unfit to provide an impartial judgment.
+The trial commences with the witnesses’ swearing-in, the charges against the defendant being read, and the defendant’s plea.
 Both sides of the case are permitted an opening statement on the details of the case.

 How Do I Lookup a Criminal Court Case in Alabama?

 Criminal court cases heard in the district and circuit courts can be found online or through the Clerk of Court where the case hearing occurred.
-Interested persons will have to send a written request to the court clerk stating the requested records’ details.
-Criminal court cases that have appealed to the appellate courts can be accessed using the appellate courts’ online electronic system, and requesters can also visit the courts in person or send a mail request.
-Nevertheless, there are fees attached to making copies of the records for the requestor.
+Interested persons may send a written request to the court clerk stating the details of the requested records.
+Criminal court cases that have been appealed to the appellate courts can be accessed using the appellate courts’ online electronic system, and requesters can also visit the courts in person or send a mail request.
+Nevertheless, requestors are typically charged a fee for making copies.
 Other third-party sites may also provide access to criminal court cases upon registration.

 How to Access Electronic Court Records in Alabama

 The Alabama Judicial System has two systems that allow electronic access to court records.
-One of the platforms provides only trial court records, files from the district courts, and the circuit courts.
-Searches on this system are by using the case number or name of the appropriate party.
+One platform provides only trial court records and files from the district and circuit courts.
+Searches on this system use the case number or the name of the appropriate party.
 The repository also offers a case monitoring service for trial court cases.
-However, monetary payment is required to access the services on the database.
+However, a monetary payment is required to access the services on the database.

 How Do I Remove Public Court Records in Alabama?